blog posts

 5- Lack of focus and interoperability

-Web 3.0 will not be controlled by any organization or group of organizations be entirely through the decentralized blockchain architecture.
-It is one of the main reasons Web 3 development has recently become possible.
-Berners-Lee’s vision for decentralization would not be possible without it.
+Web 3.0 will not be controlled by any organization or group of organizations; it will be entirely through the decentralized blockchain architecture.
+This is one of the main reasons Web 3 development has recently become possible.
+Berners-Lee’s vision for decentralization would not have been possible without it.

 What is not Web3?